KDE/krita/README_PACKAGERS.md

 = Notes for Packagers =

+== Patching Qt ==

+Qt 5.6 is currently the recommended version to build Krita with on all platforms.
+However, Qt 5.6 on Linux needs to be patched for https://bugreports.qt.io/browse/QTBUG-44964 .

+The patch in 3rdparty/ext_qt/qt-no-motion-compression.diff

 == Package Contents ==

 We recommend that all of Krita packaged in one package: there is no need to split Krita up.
 In particular, do not make a separate package out of the plugins directory; without the plugins Krita will not even start.